calroc/Thun/docs/Quadratic.rst

 The definition of ``pm`` above is pretty elegant, but the implementation takes a lot of steps relative to what it's accomplishing.
 Since we are likely to use ``pm`` more than once in the future, let's write a primitive in Python and add it to the dictionary.
+(This has been done already.)

 .. code:: ipython2

-    from joy.library import SimpleFunctionWrapper
-    from notebook_preamble import D

-    @SimpleFunctionWrapper
     def pm(stack):
         a, (b, stack) = stack
         p, m, = b + a, b - a
         return m, (p, stack)

-    D['pm'] = pm

 The resulting trace is short enough to fit on a page.